 Now let's take a look at naturopathy.

-A naturopathic treatment is gentle to the stomach.
+Naturopathic treatment is gentle to the stomach.
 It is non-invasive and highly effective.
-Most important, this form of treatment has no side effect.
+Most importantly, this form of treatment has no side effect.
 A naturopath does not try to suppress the symptoms, rather tries to address the root cause of the disease.
 For this, he or she may ask you to change your eating habits so that it is conducive to the treatment.
 You may also need to change your overall lifestyle a bit.

 4. Posing as a mentor to the patient: